Labour MP Jon Cruddas blasts the Big Society for failing the "all in this together" test while safety nets are being removed reports Daisy Blacklock.

 “That doesn’t bode well in terms of the disproportionate spatial effects of this whole agenda… I think that’s a good illustration of where [the Big Society] agenda will fail in terms of its stated objectives of ‘We’re All in this Together’.”

 The dilemma facing Labour presses on.
 Cruddas believes the party’s attempts to sever with the “apolitical” New Labour project present an interesting challenge, for “how do you reclaim your history as a political party when you are celebrating a rupture with it?”
 As a party borne out of a resistance to the processes of dispossession, its legacy is there for rediscovery: “The jury is out as to whether it will or not.”

 But the “jury is out” on all fronts.
 With the most recent YouGov poll on the subject finding that a staggering 72 per cent of people still don’t understand what the Big Society stands for, it seems that public scepticism will, and should, continue.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.